Black Bean Enchiladas Recipe

 - 3. Cover and bake at 350° for 15 minutes.
 Uncover; sprinkle with cheeses.
 Bake 5 minutes longer.
 To serve, place 1/2 cup lettuce on each place and top with two enchiladas.
-Garnish each serving with 1 tablespoon sour cream.
+Serve with sour cream.
 Yield: 6 servings.

 Reviews for Black Bean Enchiladas